standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 [Dan Zeman](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2452635054) thinks it may warrant a clarification/amendment of the guidelines, allowing parenthetical parataxis of determiners similar to coordination.

-- [dep]() for false starts such as "the last, the last day": here "the last" forms a phrase the head of which is missing and we decided to have dep(the, last).
-I am not against another solution, as long as "the last" is still a phrase.

-DZ: I don't have a strong position for the first two points above but here I do.
-I really don't think that [dep]() deserves any dedicated rule anywhere in UD, it is a last resort in datasets but its usage should be minimized.
-I don't understand what makes this case so different from cases where we use [reparandum]()?
-I always thought we would use it for false starts as well; the only thing that makes them different from true repairs is that the reparandum is identical with the repair, but I still see a strong analogy, when it is uttered for the second time, the first attempt is canceled in a sense.
-Moreover, here I would not attach the reparandum to the article but to the head of _the last day_, which would make it unproblematic w.r.t. the rule that determiners do not have children.

 ### Reduplication (flat)